ZulfiqarAliTHD/KNBS-NCD-Symptoms-based-Disease/README.md

 - Web server (e.g., Flask)  for frontend/backend interaction
 - OWL reasoner (e.g., HermiT, Pellet) or SPARQL endpoint (optional)

+•	(command to run if using VS code editor… streamlit run ncd_symptoms.py )

 ## 📦 Install Dependencies (Python Example)

 If you're using a Python Flask backend with RDFLib: